gussmith23/lakeroad-evaluation/README.md

 Again, these paths will be different depending on where you install these tools. **Note that we mount the entire tool folder and not just the `bin` folder;** e.g. we mount `/tools/Xilinx` instead of `/tools/Xilinx/Vivado/2023.1/bin`.

 ## Method 3: Full Run Locally

+**This is the recommended method for those trying to develop on the evaluation.**

 1. Make sure submodules are cloned and up-to-date.
 Either clone with `--recursive`, or do `git submodule init; git submodule update`.
 2. Make sure you have an up-to-date Python.
 We use Python 3.11.4.